arianecrestani/To-do-list/README.md

 # TO DO LIST

+### Features
-organizing your day with a list of activities
+- organizing your day with a list of activities
+- available for mobile